seonokkim/mmparser/README.md

 ## Contributing

-This project is currently in WIP status.
-Contributions are welcome but please note:
+This project is actively maintained and contributions are welcome!
+Please note:

 1. The codebase is under active development
-2. APIs and interfaces may change frequently
+2. APIs and interfaces may change with new features
 3. Please check with maintainers before major contributions
 4. Follow the existing code style and documentation standards
+5. Test your changes thoroughly before submitting

 ## Hardware Requirements